 EXTINT is an external interrupt pin with fixed input voltage thresholds with respect to VCC.
 It can be used for functions such as accurate external frequency aiding and on/off control.
+The external frequency aiding can be used to calibrate the clock.
+This enables faster fix of satellite signals (UBX-MGA-INI-FREQ or UBX-MGA-INI-TIME_XXX) and can be used during normal operation or during the production test.
+Another possibility to use the extint feature is to wake up the receiver after putting it into backup mode; this can be set up with UBX-RXM-PMREQ.
 Leave open if unused, this function is disabled by default.